Miss Universe Philippines 2022: Sponsor awards

+Miss Okada Manila: Cebu – Lou Dominique Piczon;

+Miss Smilee: Nueva Vizcaya – Gillian Katherine de Mesa;

 Pageant

 National Costume competition

-On April 20, 2022, the organization announced that the national costume competition will be filmed in Vigan, Ilocos Sur, Philippines.
-Originally scheduled to be livestreamed on TikTok on April 25, 2022, it was moved to April 26, 2022 due to technical concerns.
+On April 20, 2022, the organization announced that the national costume competition would be filmed in Vigan, Ilocos Sur, Philippines.
+Originally scheduled to be livestreamed on TikTok on April 25, 2022, it was moved to April 26, 2022, due to technical concerns.
 The competition featured a new Johannes Rissler track entitled "Habi".
 For this edition's national costume competition, the organization decided that 30% of each finalist’s costume should be made of Philippine textiles or weaving.

 Preliminary competition

-On April 16, 2022, the organization announced that the preliminary competition would be held on April 27, 2022 at The Cove Manila in Okada Manila, Parañaque, Metro Manila, Philippines.
+On April 16, 2022, the organization announced that the preliminary competition would be held on April 27, 2022, at The Cove Manila in Okada Manila, Parañaque, Metro Manila, Philippines.
 Marco Gumabao and Beatrice Gomez hosted the event, while Ez Mil, Anji Salvacion, Yheen & Yuki, and Gabriel Umali performed as musical guests.

 Final program

 On March 17, 2022, the organization confirmed that the coronation night would be on April 30, 2022 at the Mall of Asia Arena in Bay City, Pasay, Metro Manila, Philippines.

 On March 26, 2022, the organization announced that former Miss Universe titleholders Pia Wurtzbach, Iris Mittenaere, and Demi-Leigh Tebow would be hosting the coronation night.

 On April 12, 2022, the organization announced that musician and singer-songwriter Bamboo Mañalac would be performing on the coronation night.
 On April 13, 2022, the organization announced that actor, dancer, and singer Sam Concepcion would also be performing on the coronation night.
 On April 18, 2022, the organization announced that Filipino-American singer Francisco Martin would also be performing at the coronation night.
 On April 19, 2022, the organization announced that singer-songwriter and performer Morissette, singer-songwriter JM Bales, and R&B singer Arthur Nery would have their special performances on the coronation night.